thousandbrainsproject/tbp.monty/rfcs/0000_RL_models.md

             push_replay(abs(delta), ss, aa)

-    7) After preliminary planning, selecting the policy action with the maximum value Q(s, a)
+    7) After preliminary planning, selecting the action based on the Policy model with the maximum value Q(s, a)

     8) Performing an action in a real environment, an example from MuJoCo obs, r, terminated, truncated, info = env.step(a)